SaLLy-laboratory/COVID10-Peru/README.md

 # COVID10-Peru
-Main data files used in the "Bayesian spatio-temporal modeling of the dynamics of COVID-19 deaths in Peru"
+Main data files used in the paper "Bayesian spatio-temporal modeling of the dynamics of COVID-19 deaths in Peru"

+Abstract - Amid the COVID-19 pandemic, understanding the spatial and temporal dynamics of the disease is crucial for effective public health interventions.
+This study aims to analyze COVID-19 data in Peru using a Bayesian spatio-temporal generalized linear model to elucidate mortality patterns and assess the impact of vaccination efforts.
+Leveraging data from 194 provinces over 651 days, our analysis reveals heterogeneous spatial and temporal patterns in COVID-19 mortality rates.
+Higher vaccination coverage is associated with reduced mortality rates, emphasizing the importance of vaccination in mitigating the pandemic's impact.
+The findings underscore the value of spatio-temporal data analysis in understanding disease dynamics and guiding targeted public health interventions.